 Indoor Exhibit Connectivity

 Siklu MultiHaul™ can deliver 1 gigabit throughput as far as 900’, more than enough to cover the largest exhibit halls.
-A typical set-up would include at least 2 MultiHaul™ base units (BUs), preferably located on the narrowest wall of the hall in order to cover the whole space The terminal units (TUs) are placed where needed in the hall or on top of a booth.
+A typical set-up would include at least 2 MultiHaul™ base units (BUs), preferably located on the narrowest wall of the hall in order to cover the whole space.
+The terminal units (TUs) are placed where needed in the hall or on top of a booth.